LEARNAcademy/syllabus/rails/fullstack.md

 ### Strong Params

-Along with validation, strong params provide control over over what information is being allowed into a database.
+Along with validations, strong params provide control over what information is being allowed into a database.
 Strong params can dictate what attributes can be created and updated by setting restrictions on the controller methods.

 To implement strong params, we will create a new method in the controller that will be passed as an argument to the create and update methods.

-Strong params have two methods: require and permit.
+Strong params have two methods: `require` and `permit`.
 The **require** method does exactly what you think in requiring the attributes passed in to be present in the create or update methods.
 The **permit** method allows certain items to be present but if they are not present, that is still okay.
-But attributes that are not listed in the strong params will not be allowed to proceed.
+However, attributes that are not listed in the strong params will not be allowed to proceed.

 ### Private